skrodahl/qwen38-27B-dual-rtx5060/README.md

 131K is *the* reason decode slows down at depth).
 Not supported for this model's GDN layers in vLLM today.

-**3. The DSpark draft head.** The checkpoint here is pinned to the last release that includes the MTP head; upstream moved to DSpark, published as a separate download.
-It should work with vLLM — untested here.
-Expect it to trade throughput for context: a larger draft head is more VRAM, and on a 32 GB rig every GB comes out of the KV pool.
-Turning MTP on at all already costs 61K pool tokens (see "Choosing k"), and that is the shape of the trade.
+**3. The DSpark draft head — TRIED 2026-09-23, does not load on vLLM 0.30.0.**
+The checkpoint here is pinned to the last release that includes the MTP head;
+upstream moved to DSpark, published as a separate 1.4 GB drafter repo (`Qwen3.8-27B-DSpark-NVFP4`) alongside a checkpoint whose `lm_head` is NVFP4 and whose MTP head is gone.

+Everything looked promising from the outside: vLLM 0.30.0 ships `qwen3_dspark.py`, resolves the architecture (`Resolved architecture:
+Qwen3DSparkModel`), accepts `{"method": "dspark", "model": "/drafter", "num_speculative_tokens": 7}` — 7 because the drafter's `block_size` is 7 and k
+must divide by it — and DSpark drafts a block **in parallel** (vLLM sets `parallel_drafting = True`), so it would not pay MTP's flat ~2.37 ms per draft position.
+The drafter ships no `lm_head` or `embed_tokens`, sharing the target's.

+It dies in weight loading, on both workers:

+    File "vllm/model_executor/models/qwen3_dflash.py", line 693, in load_weights
+    File "vllm/model_executor/layers/vocab_parallel_embedding.py", line 507
+    RuntimeError: The size of tensor a (128) must match the size of tensor b (256) at non-singleton dimension 1

+That is an NVFP4 packing mismatch — two values per byte, so a 256-wide row arrives as 128 bytes — on a vocabulary-sized tensor, i.e. the shared NVFP4 `lm_head`.
+Not fixable with flags. **The drafter's model card says it requires the Qwen3.8 SGLang build, and that is correct**; read the card before planning around it (this was learned the expensive way).
+Note also that `restart: unless-stopped` will cycle the container on this failure.

+Expected trade if it ever does load on vLLM: the weights are 17.91 GB + 1.4 GB = 19.31 GB against 18.8 GB here, ~0.5 GB more, which works out at a pool near 263K — 262,144 would still fit, with the headroom cut from 16,783 to a few thousand.

 ## vLLM recipe (Docker Compose)